Tutorial: Create your own measures in Power BI Desktop

 Select the Net Sales per Unit measure from the Sales table, or drag it onto a blank area in the report canvas.

 The chart shows the net sales amount per unit over all products sold.
 This chart isn't very informative; we'll address it in the next step.

 For a different look, change the chart visualization type to Treemap.

-Select the Product Category field, or drag it into the treemap or into the Group field of the Visualizations pane.
+Select the Product Category field, or drag it onto the treemap or the Group field of the Visualizations pane.
 Now you have some good info!

-Try removing the ProductCategory field, and dragging the ProductName field into the chart instead.
+Try removing the ProductCategory field, and dragging the ProductName field onto the chart instead.